MediaComem/comem-webdev/subjects/cli/README.md

 /Users/Batman
 ```

-* You can also drag and drop a directory from your Explorer or your Finder to the CLI to see its absolute path automaticaly written.
+You can also drag and drop a directory from your Explorer or your Finder to the CLI to see its absolute path automaticaly written:

 ```bash
 $> cd
 (Drag and drop a directory from your Explorer/Finder, and...)
 $> cd /Users/Batman/Pictures/
 ```

-* At anytime and from anywhere, you can return to your **personnal directory** with the `cd` command, without any argument (or with the `~`):
+At anytime and from anywhere, you can return to your **home directory** with the `cd` command, without any argument (or with the `~`):

 ```bash
 $> cd
 $> pwd